lildude/gonefora.run/_drafts/month-in-review-march-2017.md

 published: true
 ---

-With a week to go, here's March's summary.
+Wooohooo!!!
+With a day and a bit to go in April, here's March's summary 🎉.
+Thank goodness I'm not paid to blog else I'd find myself unemployed PDQ!!

 Got a new PB for the half marathon at the Fleet Half...
 1:17:02 chip time.
 I feel a little cheated by those two seconds.
 Had I known, I'm sure I could have dug in just that teeny weeny bit more to dip under 77 mins.
 On the plus side, at least I've got a target for my next half 😄.